ankurhanda/nyuv2-meta-data/README.md

 - The training dataset (795 RGB images) can be obtained from [nyu_train_rgb](http://www.doc.ic.ac.uk/~ahanda/nyu_train_rgb.tgz) while the test dataset (654 RGB images) can be obtained from [nyu_test_rgb](http://www.doc.ic.ac.uk/~ahanda/nyu_test_rgb.tgz).

+## How do I obtain the DHA features?

+Look for this in a corresponding [SUN RGB-D meta data repository](https://github.com/ankurhanda/sunrgbd-meta-data).

+## How do I benchmark?
+[getAccuracyNYU.m](https://github.com/ankurhanda/SceneNetv1.0/blob/master/getAccuracyNYU.m) available in the [SceneNetv1.0](https://github.com/ankurhanda/SceneNetv1.0/) repository allows you to obtain the avereage global and class accuracies.